pedromartins200/Shopping-Cart-using-REST-API/readme.rst

 In the future, a stock management system could be done and token base authentication for the API, but it seemed overkill to me.

 I used codeigniter 3, guzzle for the API requests, and phil sturgeon's rest server.
+I used php 7.3.7 but 7.0+ may work.

 Keep in mind the base_url (check application/config/config.php) and also the database configurations (application/config/development/database.php).
 Base url is what gives trouble when people import codeigniter projects.